rklaehn/irpc-schema/README.md

 despite being compatible in terms of serialized representation.
 Use nominal if you want to attach meaning in addition to the constituent types.

+The order of elements in a nominal or structural enum matters.

 # Schema evolution

 Let's say you have a simple RPC protocol.